On the number of terms in the COS method for European option pricing: On the choice of for smooth densities

-In Theorem \ref{thm:find_N_C} we provide explicit formulas for $M$, $N$ and $L$ if $f$ satisfies Assumption B and is unimodal, to ensure that the COS method approximates the true price within a predefined error tolerance $\varepsilon>0$.
-In particular, the density of the stable law is unimodal, see \cite{yamazato1978unimodality}. \begin{thm} ($M$, $L$ and $N$ for densities with heavy tails).
+\end{proof} In Theorem \ref{thm:find_N_A_B} we provide explicit formulas for $M$, $N$ and $L$ when $f$ satisfies Assumption \ref{A1} or \ref{A2} to ensure that the COS method approximates the true price within a predefined error tolerance $\varepsilon>0$.
+We also include the derivatives of $f$ in Theorem \ref{thm:find_N_A_B} in order to be able to approximate the sensitivities (Greeks) of the price of the option, see Section \ref{sec:Greeks-by-the}.
+To approximate the time-0 price of the option by Theorem \ref{thm:find_N_A_B}, set $\ell=0$. \begin{thm} (Find $M$, $L$ and $N$).
 Let $v:\mathbb{R}\to\mathbb{R}$ be bounded, with $|v(x)|\le K$ for all $x\in\mathbb{R}$ and some $K>0$.
 Let $\varepsilon>0$ be small enough.
-Suppose $J\in\mathbb{N}_{0}$.
-Let $f$ be a unimodal density satisfying Assumption B. Let
+Suppose $J\in\mathbb{N}_{0}$.\\ i) Assume density $f$ satisfies Assumption \ref{A1}.
+For some even $n\in\mathbb{N}$ let